 Congressional Term Limits

 This is the most obvious amendment: term limits for Congress, especially Senators.
 That most of us would support this is as undeniable as that most politicians would reject limiting their career potential.
-The only debate is the number of terms/years we’d agree on limiting terms to:
+The only debate is the number of terms/years we’d agree on limiting terms to.
+The Constitution set term lengths at 2 years for the U.S. House and 6 years for the U.S. Senate.
+If a maximum of 12 years was our goal, then:

-No member of Congress may serve more than four total terms, or three subsequent terms in either chamber.
-Additionally, no current members of Congress are eligible for the Presidency, and former members of Congress must wait four years to be eligible.
+No member of Congress may serve more than twelve total years maximum, or two terms in the Senate or six tersm in the House, or three subsequent terms in either chamber.
+Additionally, no current members of Congress are eligible for the Presidency, and former members of Congress must wait ten years to be eligible.

 The latter restriction forces serving members of Congress to focus on their service, rather than neglecting their existing duties and cannibalizing their fame to fight each other for the Presidency.
 This transitions us towards the next amendment idea.